 To undock the Inspector panel:

 Click the double-chevron symbol or double-click the top bar of the panel.

 To re-attach the panel double-click on the top bar again.
 See also: Side panels.

 When you select any object in the score window, its properties are automatically displayed in the Inspector where they can be edited.
 Multiple elements can also be selected and edited together—as long as they are of the same type.
-However, if the selected objects are of different types, then the Inspector restricts you to editing color and visibility only.
+However, if the selected objects are of different types, then the Inspector restricts you to editing color, visibility, and automatic placement only.

 When you select a score object, two types of buttons are clearly visible on the right-hand side of the Inspector:

 Reset to style default: .
 Press this button to reset a particular property to the default value—i.e. the one shown in the Style menu.

 Set as style: .
 Press this button to make the value of a particular property the new default for the style.
 This will update the Style menu and all other objects governed by that style.

 Note: You can also edit styles directly from the Style menu.